 This course is fully online and the curriculum will be covered in a ‘taught course’ of six half-day sessions over three days.
 Teaching will be in the form of lectures from an international faculty, to develop the foundation for further advanced studies in neuromodulation.
 At the end of the course there will be a MCQ examination and the successful candidate will receive a certificate of completion of William Harvey Executive Education Program in Neuromodulation.

 6 half-day sessions will be as follows:

 - Neurophysiology of pain

 - Mechanism of action & devices and available technology

 - Research methodology and health economics

 £1,950 *Bursaries are available.

-Download further programme information, including details of how to apply:
+Further programme information, including how to apply

 For the full programme description and further information please contact: